leonstel/leonstel.github.io/drafts/gmap3.md

     // if mapInit is true and prop1 has changed after that
         // it get called with the changed value
 });

-changedButWaitFor('prop1', 'prop2', 'mapInit').subscribe((val) => {
+// The only difference here is that it listens for prop1 and waits for prop2 and mapInit changedButWaitFor('prop1', 'prop2', 'mapInit').subscribe((val) => {
-    // same rules as above changedButWaitFor call
+    //..
-    // the only difference here is that it listens for prop1 and waits for prop2 and mapInit });
+});

 ```